teorth/equational_theories/tools/fme/README.md

 # Finite Magma Explorer

-The Finite Magma Explorer allows you to input the operation table of a finite magma, and tells you which equations the given magma .
+The Finite Magma Explorer allows you to input the operation table of a finite magma, and tells you which equations the given magma satisfies.
 You can access the Finite Magma Explorer from the website.

 **Features:**